argejbp/fem_python/README.md

 # fem_python
-Finite Element functions in Python for 1D elements
+Finite Element functions in Python for 1D elements (In progress)

 These are Python files for solving Finite Element Method problems with 1D Elements (or line elements) The elements available are: (10/12/2020)